tshepang/blog/content/2006 movie review.md

 action movie
 ============

-Me not being comfortable about the fact that there weren\'t too many competitors, *Assault on Precinct 13* still deserves attention for its action (though it\'s no *Die Hard*) and good direction, even though it\'s got nothing fresh.
+Me not being comfortable about the fact that there weren't too many competitors, *Assault on Precinct 13* still deserves attention for its action (though it's no *Die Hard*) and good direction, even though it's got nothing fresh.

 scariest
 ========